-AUTHORIZATION TO PURCHASE FROM GOVERNMENT SUPPLY SOURCES (SAMPLE FORMAT)

-SUBJECT: Authorization to Purchase from Government Supply Sources (Contractor's Name) (Contractor's Address) (CAGE Code) 1.
-You are hereby authorized to use Government sources in performing Contract No fo r [insert th requiring activity's DoD Activity Address Code (DoDAAC)], as follows: [Insert applicable purchasing authority g contractor.] given to the 2.a.
+AUTHORIZATION TO PURCHASE FROM GOVERNMENT SUPPLY SOURCES (SAMPLE FORMAT) SUBJECT: Authorization to Purchase from Government Supply Sources (Contractor's Name) (Contractor's Address) (CAGE Code) 1.
+You are hereby authorized to use Government sources in performing Contract No for [insert to requiring activity's DoD Activity Address Code (DoDAAC)], as follows: [Insert applicable purchasing authority given to the contractor.]
+2.a.
 Purchase Orders Under Federal Supply Schedules or Personal Property Rehabilitation Price Schedules.
-Pla orders in accordance with the terms and conditions of the attached Schedule(s) and this authorization.
-Attach a co authorization to the order (unless a copy was previously furnished to the Federal Supply Schedule or Personal Pro Rehabilitation Price Schedule contractor).
-Insert the following statement in the order: py of this This order is placed under written authorization from dated ().
-In the event of any inconsistency between the terms and conditions of f this order and those of the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contract, the latter will govern
+Place orders in accordance with the terms and conditions of the attached Schedule(s) and this authorization.
+Attach a copy of this authorization to the order (unless a copy was previously furnished to the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contractor).
+Insert the following statement in the order: This order is placed under written authorization from dated().
+In the event of any inconsistency between the terms and conditions of this order and those of the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contract, the latter will govern.

 - b.
 Requisitioning from the General Services Administration (GSA) or the Department of Defense (DoD).
 Place orders in accordance with this authorization and, as appropriate, the following: - (1) Federal Standard Requisitioning and Issue Procedures (FEDSTRIP) (GSA FEDSTRIP Operating Guide: FPMR 101-26.2 (41 CFR 101-26.2)).
 Copies are available from the Superintendent of Documents, Government Printing Office, Washington, DC 20402; telephone (202) 512-1800; facsimile (202) 512-2250. - (2) Military Standard Requisitioning and Issue Procedures (MILSTRIP) (DoD 4000.25-1-M).
-Copies are available from the Defense Logistics Agency, Administrative Support Center East, ATTN: ASCE-WS, 14 Dedication Drive, Suite 3, POD 43, New Cumberland, PA 17070-5011; telephone 1-888-DLA-PUBS(352-7827), or (717) 770-6034; facsimile (717) 770-4817.
+Copies are available from the Defense Logistics Agency, Administrative Support Center East, ATTN: ASCE-WS, 14 Dedication Drive, Suite 3,